 Why Is My Rabbit Not Eating?

 If your rabbit is not eating, it may be because of stress, dental issues, or gut problems.
-A pet that is not eating can be a symptom of a severe health condition, so be sure to bring your rabbit to our clinic for examination.
+A pet that is not eating and losing weight can be a symptom of a severe health condition, so be sure to bring your rabbit to our clinic for examination.

 Why Does My Rabbit Eat Too Much?